The Obamas Share A Family Thanksgiving Message That Will Give You All The Feels

-How Celebs Spent Thanksgiving, From The Jonas Fam’s Dessert Table To Jennifer Aniston’s Friendsgiving
+How Celebs Spent U.S. Thanksgiving, From The Jonas Fam’s Dessert Table To Jennifer Aniston’s Friendsgiving

 Gather 'round the table and let's talk turkey: how was your Thanksgiving?
 Did the whole family come?
 Are you stuck in your childhood bedroom?
-Did you get to have your favorite dessert?
-If you were wondering what some of your favorite celebs are up to over the Thanksgiving holiday, it turns out they do not all celebrate like us.
+Did you get to have your favourite dessert?
+If you were wondering what some of your favourite celebs are up to over the Thanksgiving holiday, it turns out they do not all celebrate like us.

 Sure, there are some classic family portraits going around celeb Insta (we see you, Obamas), but when you're on a gorgeous tropical beach, like Millie Bobby Brown, or cheers-ing in Thailand, like Kaley Cuoco, you may be having the best Thanksgiving.